Constitution of The Rochester Engineering Society

 ARTICLE II.
 ADMISSION AND EXPULSION

 Section 1.
-All members shall be admitted to RES only on approval of the Board of Directors.
+All individual members, affiliates, and corporate members shall be admitted to RES only on approval of the Board of Directors.

 Section 2.
 An application for membership shall be submitted on a form provided for that purpose.